microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// one becomes available.
 ///
 /// @param user the user scope of the package dependency.
 If NULL the caller's
 ///        user context is used.
-MUST be NULL if MddPinPackageDependency::ScopeIsSystem
+MUST be NULL if MddTryCreatePackageDependencyOptions::ScopeIsSystem
 ///        is specified
 /// @param lifetimeArtifact MUST be NULL if lifetimeKind=MddPinPackageDependencyLifetimeKind::Process
 /// @param packageDependencyId allocated via LocalAlloc; use LocalFree to deallocate
 ///
-/// @note MddPinPackageDependency() fails if the PackageDependency cannot be resolved to a specific
+/// @note MddTryCreatePackageDependency() fails if the PackageDependency cannot be resolved to a specific
 ///       package.
 This package resolution check is skipped if
-///       MddPinPackageDependency::DoNotVerifyDependencyResolution is specified.
+///       MddTryCreatePackageDependencyOptions::DoNotVerifyDependencyResolution is specified.
 This is useful
 ///       for installers running as user contexts other than the target user (e.g. installers
 ///       running as LocalSystem).
-STDAPI MddPinPackageDependency(
+STDAPI MddTryCreatePackageDependency(
     PSID user,
     _In_ PCWSTR packageFamilyName,
     PACKAGE_VERSION minVersion,
     MddPackageDependencyProcessorArchitectures packageDependencyProcessorArchitectures,
     MddPinPackageDependencyLifetimeKind lifetimeKind,
     PCWSTR lifetimeArtifact,
-    MddPinPackageDependency flags,
+    MddTryCreatePackageDependencyOptions options,
     _Outptr_result_maybenull_ PWSTR* packageDependencyId);

 /// Undefine a package dependency.
 Removing a pin on a PackageDependency is typically done at uninstall-time.
-/// This implicitly occurs if the package dependency's 'lifetime artifact' (specified via MddPinPackageDependency)
+/// This implicitly occurs if the package dependency's 'lifetime artifact' (specified via MddTryCreatePackageDependency)
 /// is deleted.
 Packages that are not referenced by other packages and have no pins are elegible to be removed.
 ///
-/// @warn MddUnpinPackageDependency() requires the caller have administrative privileges
+/// @warn MddDeletePackageDependency() requires the caller have administrative privileges
-///       if the package dependency was pinned with MddPinPackageDependency::ScopeIsSystem.
+///       if the package dependency was pinned with MddTryCreatePackageDependencyOptions::ScopeIsSystem.
-STDAPI_(void) MddUnpinPackageDependency(
+STDAPI_(void) MddDeletePackageDependency(
     _In_ PCWSTR packageDependencyId);

 /// Resolve a previously-pinned PackageDependency to a specific package and